odeum/odeum-code/docs/Guidelines.md

 ### 5.4.13.
 Client State Recorder (CS)
 - ODEUM StateRecorder
-- A system to remotely record the client app state history (Redux) and send it to a server, so you will be able to time travel the client solution (like Redux Dev Tools) in a support/error finding prespective
+- A system to locally record the client app state history (Redux) and send it to a server, so we will be able to time travel the client solution (like Redux Dev Tools) in a support/error finding prespective
 - The state history should be stored in a client app database or localstorage with easy submission to the Client State Player (Replay / Time Travel)
-- The state recorder shoul be able to record and server store each keystroke and replay this in another client for true "continuity" experience (just like a live chat)
+- The state recorder should be able to record and server store each keystroke and replay this in another client for true "continuity" experience (just like a live chat)
 - Check NPM (redux-state-history, redux-dev-tools, redux-test-recorder)

 ### 5.4.14.
 Client State Player (Time Travel) (SS)
 - ODEUM StatePlayer
-- An App that can replay (time travel) any client app's recorde state history and display it in either:
+- An App that can replay (time travel) any client app's recorded state history and display it in either:
     - Redux Dev Tools
     - Custom Time Travel Player (own React view component)

 ### 5.4.15.
+Telemetry Services
+- Enable usage data and errors to be sent to App owner
+- export const APP_ENABLE_TELEMETRY = true
+- Enable crash reports to be sent to App owner
+- export const APP_ENABLE_CRASH_REPORTS = true

+### 5.4.16.
 Login
 - OAuth experiment up against ODEUM Server

-### 5.4.16.
+### 5.4.17.
 REST and components API documentation platform/style
 - Research and propose API documentation platform and style

-### 5.4.17.
+### 5.4.18.
 REST API implementation experiments
 - All available forces

-### 5.4.18.
+### 5.4.19.
 IAM - Identity and Access Management
 - Global User Registry (odeum.com)
 - Experiment is branching the mobile license server model from odeummobile.com out into a Rest API based server which will become our global IAM on odeum.com.
 Today this solution takes "customerID", "userID",